Generative Social Choice: First Component: Guarantees with Perfect Queries

 \subsection{Size-Constrained Generative Queries}

 So far, our generative queries could generate optimal statements even if the queried set $S$ of agents was as large as $n$.
-When implementing a generative query using an LLM, however, the prompt to the LLM must include, for each agent in $S$, enough information to extrapolate the agent's preference across the universe of statements.
-Since this information can easily take hundreds of tokens per agent in $S$, the context windows of current LLMs (GPT-4 and PaLM: 8K tokens, LLaMA: 4K tokens) limits the size of $S$.
-Even recent models with extended context windows (GPT-4-32k: 32K tokens, GPT-4-turbo: 128K tokens, Claude 2: 100K tokens) struggle to effectively use the entirety of their context window~\citep{LLH+23}.
-As a result, democratic processes might for now be restricted to generative queries for moderate $|S|$.
-Therefore, we investigate in this section whether democratic processes can still ensure BJR when generative queries are limited to sets of agents of some size $t$, substantially smaller than $n$.
-Immediately, we see that, if the query size $t$ is a bit smaller than $n/k$, representation cannot be attained: \begin{proposition} No democratic process can guarantee balanced justified representation with arbitrarily many $n/k \, (1 - 1/k)$-$\genquery{\cdot}{\cdot}$ and $\disquery{\cdot}{\cdot}$ queries.
-This impossibility even holds in the subsetting of approval utilities and for the weaker axiom of justified representation. \end{proposition} Conceptually, the proof of this theorem and the subsequent impossibility theorem are based on the idea of \emph{overshadowing}.
+When implementing a generative query using an LLM, however, the prompt to the LLM must include, for each agent in $S$, enough information to extrapolate the agent's preferences across the universe of statements.
+Since this information can easily take hundreds of tokens (if not more) per agent in $S$, but LLMs have bounded context windows (e.g.~128,000 tokens for GPT-4o), there are barriers to scaling to hundreds of agents and beyond.
+Moreover, LLMs with long context windows may struggle to effectively use the entirety of their context window \citep{LLH+23}.
+This motivates the design of democratic processes that function using only generative queries with bounded input size $|S|$.
+Therefore, we investigate in this section whether democratic processes can still ensure BJR when generative queries are limited to sets of agents of some size $t$ that is substantially smaller than $n$.
+Immediately, we see that, if the query size $t$ is even just slightly smaller than $n/k$, representation cannot be attained: \begin{restatable}{proposition}{propjrlower} No democratic process can guarantee balanced justified representation with arbitrarily many $\frac{n}{k}\, (1 - \frac{1}{k})$-$\genquery{\cdot}{\cdot}$ and $\disquery{\cdot}{\cdot}$ queries.
+This impossibility even holds in the subsetting of approval utilities and for the weaker axiom of justified representation. \end{restatable} Conceptually, the proof of this theorem and the subsequent impossibility theorem are based on the idea of \emph{overshadowing}.
 Specifically, we construct instances that have few ``popular'' statements and many ``unpopular'' statements with lower support.
 For a given set $S$ of at most $t$ agents, our instances will ensure that some unpopular statement will be at least as well liked \emph{within $S$} as any popular statement.
-Thus, all generative queries might return unpopular statements, and we design the instance such that no slate composed entirel of unpopular statements is representative.
-We now apply this idea in a straightforward way to prove \cref{prop:jrlower}. \begin{proof} Set $t \coloneqq n/k \, (1 - 1/k)$.
-Let $n$ be some multiple of $k^2$, so that $t$ is an integer.
-Suppose that there is one ``popular'' statement $\alpha$, which has utility 1 for all agents.
-Furthermore, for each set $S$ of at most $t$ agents, let there be an ``unpopular'' statement with utility 1 for $S$ and 0 for all other agents.
-This unpopular statement is a valid answer for any query of the shape $t$-$\genquery{S}{\cdot}$, because the $r$-th largest utility among $S$ for this statement is 1, the maximum possible utility of this instance.
-Thus, with the right tie breaking, one can implement all $t$-$\genquery{\cdot}{\cdot}$ queries to return unpopular statements, from which it follows that the process will have to return a slate $W$ entirely of unpopular comments.
+Thus, all generative queries might return unpopular statements, and we design the instance such that no slate composed entirely of unpopular statements is representative.
+In \cref{app:proofs}, we apply this idea in a straightforward way to prove \cref{prop:jrlower}.